 Your network PCP or plan must give you approval in advance before you can use providers not in the plan's network.
 This is called giving you a "referral."
-For more information about this and situations when you can see an out-of-network provider without a referral (such as an emergency), see page 33 of this chapter.
+For more information about this and situations when you can use an out-of-network provider without a referral (such as an emergency), refer to page 30 of this chapter.
 If you don't have a referral (approval in advance) before you get services from an out-of-network provider, you may have to pay for these services yourself.

 For some types of services, your doctor may need to get approval in advance from our plan (this is called getting "prior authorization").
-See Chapter 4 for more information about which services require prior authorization.
+Refer to Chapter 4 for more information about which services require prior authorization.